Abdullahi Ibrahim Alhassan: Akwa United

-At the end of the 2015–16 NPFL season, Alhassan decided to follow mentor-coach Abdu Maikaba from Wikki to Akwa United F.C. as he enjoyed his ongoing development under Maikaba’s tutelage.
+At the end of the 2015–16 NPFL season, Alhassan decided to follow mentor-coach Abdu Maikaba from Wikki to Akwa United as he enjoyed his ongoing development under Maikaba’s tutelage.
 He immediately became a focal point of his new team's attacks alongside midfield maestro Orji Sylvester Amaechi.
 Mu'azzam scored his first career hat-trick in April 2017 against Shooting Stars in a 4–2 win in Uyo.
 He had a total of 10 goals at the halfway point (May 2017) of the season, after which Akwa United negotiated an improved deal with F.C.
 Heart Academy to make him the highest earning player at the club and joint highest in the league alongside Super Eagles goalkeeper Ikechukwu Ezenwa.
 Mu'azzam provided the assist to Christian Pyagbara's goal in the 0–1 away win against Kano Pillars in a well rounded performance to rouse Kano fans for a second-straight year.
 He went on to win the April 2017 League Bloggers Awards for Player of the month alongside his mentor-coach Maikaba.

 Austria Wien

-Alhassan signed on a one-year loan with a three-year extension option with FK Austria Wien on 25 August 2017.
+Alhassan signed on a one-year loan with a three-year extension option with Austria Wien on 25 August 2017.